mariaelhoudaigui/Kafka-Twitter-Integration/README.md

    - **Download Kafka**: Go to the [official Kafka website](https://kafka.apache.org/downloads) and download the appropriate version.
    - **Extract Kafka**: Unzip the downloaded file and move it to your desired directory.
    - **Install Java**: Kafka requires Java to run.
-If Java is not installed, download and install it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or [OpenJDK](https://openjdk.java.net/).
+If Java is not installed, download and install it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

 ### 2.   **Start Zookeeper and Kafka:**
    Kafka requires **Zookeeper** for coordination.
 You need to start Zookeeper and then Kafka: